SAP-samples/teched2022-DT261/exercises/ex5/README.md

    - Push the ***OAuth Settings*** button,

 [//]: # (TODO: Needs name)
-   - Select the Profile and Configuration from exercise 4 <todo add name>,
+   - Select the Profile and Configuration from exercise 4 CIC_OAUTH_PROFILE and the configuration name from exercise 4,

       ![](images/EX5_2.jpg)